DIRECT ANTERIOR APPROACH: A Progressive Technique

 LESS PAIN | SHORTER RECOVERY | REDUCED DISLOCATION

-The direct anterior approach to total hip replacement (DA Hip) remains relatively uncommon currently.
-However, DA Hip is rapidly gaining in popularity because of several advantages over traditional hip replacement procedures, including: shorter recovery time, decreased risk of dislocation, better leg length accuracy and a smaller incision.
+The direct anterior approach to total hip replacement remains relatively uncommon currently.
+However, the anterior approach is rapidly gaining in popularity because of several advantages over traditional hip replacement procedures, including: shorter recovery time, decreased risk of dislocation, better leg length accuracy and a smaller incision.

-DA Hip is a surgical incision on the front of the hip instead of the side (lateral) or the buttock area (posterior).
-DA Hip allows the surgeon to gain access to the hip joint through muscle intervals without cutting any muscles or tendons in the process.
+The anterior approach involves a surgical incision on the front of the hip instead of the side (lateral approach) or the buttock area (posterior approach).
+The anterior approach allows the surgeon to gain access to the hip joint through muscle intervals without cutting any muscles or tendons in the process.
 Because no muscles or tendons are sacrificed during the procedure, the patient typically experiences less pain and is more functional.
 The result is a shorter recovery—many of Dr. Clark’s patients are discharged home on the same day as surgery.

 TISSUE SACRIFICING | HIGHER DISLOCATION RISK | PAINFUL, LONGER RECOVERY